 A sauté should be done over medium-high to high heat, and the goal is to cook quickly while browning the food.
-While a sauté can produce a finished meal, a sweat is almost always a preliminary step in a longer cooking method.
+While a sauté can produce a finished meal, sweat is almost always a preliminary step in a longer cooking method.

-So, what is the point of sweating then, if it’s only a preliminary step?
+So, what is the point of sweating, then, if it’s only a preliminary step?
 Is it really necessary at all?
 In my opinion, the answer is “Yes.”

 Sweating helps to draw out moisture from the aromatics and weaken and soften the cell walls.
 Once the aromatics are translucent, which is easiest to see in the onions, you can add more ingredients and continue with the recipe knowing that you’ve given the aromatics a head start in cooking and drawing out flavors.